-When I was missing things in vegan January like pudding and in particular chocolate, I conjured up this semolina chocolate pudding to compensate for both and wow did I surprise myself with just how good it tasted.
+When I was missing things in vegan January like pudding and in particular chocolate, I conjured up this semolina chocolate pudding to compensate for both.

-Plus there’s the lovely toasted nuts to give that all-satisfying crunch.
+Plus with this semolian dessert there’s the lovely toasted nuts to give that all-satisfying crunch.

 I can imagine serving this semolina chocolate pudding at a dinner party.

 I don’t know about you but I often spend so long flapping about getting the main course ready that the dessert is often left to the last minute.

 Fortunately, that’s absolutely fine with this semolina chocolate pudding because it’ll take you just 30 minutes to get it into the fridge and in a couple of hours you can take it out whilst the chat still goes on.
 Meaning you won’t have to disappear into the kitchen for ages.

 There you go.
 It’s a sociable pudding too! 🙂